 Lacey Lister took over the reins of the Washington College softball program in January 2009 and, since then, has built the program into an annual contender for the Centennial Conference Championship.

-In the spring of 2011, Lister was named the Centennial Conference Coach of the Year for softball, guiding the Shorewomen to a school-record tying 21 wins and two second seed in the Centennial Conference Tournament, their second-ever postseason berth.
+In the spring of 2011, Lister was named the Centennial Conference Coach of the Year for softball, guiding the Shorewomen to a school-record tying 21 wins and the second seed in the Centennial Conference Tournament, their second-ever postseason berth.
 A year later, she repeated a number of those feats, earning Centennial Conference Coach of the Year honors for softball for the second year in a row, again tying the single-season school record of 21 wins, and again earning the two seed in the Centennial Conference Tournament.
 This time, however, the Shorewomen recorded their first two tournament wins and reached the championship game for the first time.

 The 2013 season brought Lister and her Shorewomen their first-ever Centennial Conference Championship in their third straight conference tournament appearance.
 The Shorewomen made their NCAA Division III Tournament debut that spring and became the first Washington College women's team to ever win an NCAA Tournament game.
 In 2014, the Shorewomen made their fourth consecutive trip to the Centennial Conference Tournament and received its first-ever national ranking.

 Lister also served as Washington College's head volleyball coach for the 2009-2012 seasons.
 In 2011, she coached the volleyball team to its first winning season since 1993 and in 2012 she guided Washington to its first win over Gettysburg since 1977.

 A four-time Division III All-American, Lister was no stranger to the Eastern Shore as she hails from nearby Denton and attended North Caroline High School before traveling down the shore to play and coach at Salisbury University.